Nimashi450/100-Days-of-Code/log.md

 **Today's Progress**: Continued BlackJack Game

 ### Day 4: January 24, 2022
 **Today's Progress**: finished BlackJack Game by adding new features.
-Also learn how use objects in javascript.
+Also learn how to use objects in javascript.
-Practiced 4 exercises given by the course and Started a new topic about making chrome extension using JS.
+Practiced 4 exercises given by the course and started a new topic about making Chrome Extension using JS.